 Considered the first sitting President without prior military or government service, Trump has favorably implemented an America First agenda in foreign policy, ordered the travel ban of citizens from Muslim-majority countries, aggressively tackled the issue of illegal immigration, withdrawn the U.S. from the Paris Agreement on climate change, initiated historic negotiations with North Korea toward denuclearization, sought the assassination of Islamic State leader al-Baghdadi, and recognized Jerusalem as the capital of Israel.
 In 2020, Trump is expected to seek re-election, and if elected, might be the first sitting president since Franklin D. Roosevelt to serve a third term, in the event of a global conflict.

 12. Britain Invokes Article 50 Of The Lisbon Treaty (2017)

-As part of a decision that prompted the United Kingdom to invoke Article 50 of the Treaty on European Union (EU), on March 29th, 2017, Britain favored its withdrawal from the European Union.
-A referendum was held the previous year, in 2016, where voters favored to leave the EU by an outcome of 52% to 48%.
+As part of a decision that prompted the United Kingdom to invoke Article 50 of the Treaty on the European Union (EU), on March 29th, 2017, Britain favored its withdrawal from the European Union.
+A referendum was held the previous year, in 2016, where voters favored leaving the EU by an outcome of 52% to 48%.

 The end of Britain’s membership with the European Union, generally imputed as Brexit, led to resignations in the British parliament and chaotic-like political consensus.
 Experts theorize Brexit could have damaging immediate and long-term effects on economies for all residing in the UK.
 There is even an evacuation plan for the Queen, in the likely event Brexit triggers civil unrest.
 As of the final days of 2019, there is an ongoing investigation into Russian interference in the 2016 Brexit referendum.
 The probe is being handled as a joint effort by the UK Parliament’s Intelligence and Security Committee and the United States Senate.

 11. Mass Shooting At Las Vegas Strip (2017)

-On the Las Vegas Strip in Nevada, concertgoers of the Route 91 Harvest music festival were interrupted by a series of gunfire that led to the mass killing of 58 people and left 413 wounded.
+On the Las Vegas Strip in Nevada, concertgoers of the Route 91 Harvest music festival were interrupted by a series of gunfire that led to the mass killing of 58 people and 413 injuries.
 The perpetrator, Stephen Paddock, had fired over 1,100 rounds of ammunition from the 32nd floor of the Mandalay Bay Hotel, committing the deadliest mass shooting by a lone gunman in U.S. history.